tkishel/pcs-inspect/pcs-usage-delta/README.md

 ### Usage via AWS Lamdba

-* Download the `pc-usage-delta` directory.
+* Download the `pcs-usage-delta` directory.
-* Customize the `notify` function in the `pc-usage-delta.py` script to meet your notification requirements.
+* Customize the `notify` function in the `pcs-usage-delta.py` script to meet your notification requirements.
 * Create a `terraform/terraform.tfvars` file and populate it with the variables defined in `terraform/main.tf`.
 * Deploy with Terraform.
 * Profit!

 Parameters are passed as environment variables.

-See the `lambda_configure` function in `pc-usage-delta.py` for a complete list of variables.
+See the `lambda_configure` function in `pcs-usage-delta.py` for a complete list of variables.

 #### Example

 ```
-vi pc-usage-delta.py
+vi pcs-usage-delta.py

 cd terraform